Walt Disney World: Self-Government and security

 Despite the appearance of the uniformed security personnel, they are not considered a legal law enforcement agency.
 Disney and the Reedy Creek Improvement District were sued for access to Disney Security records by Bob and Kathy Sipkema following the death of their son at the resort in 1994.
 The court characterized Disney security as a "night watchman" service, not a law enforcement agency, meaning it is not subject to Florida's open records laws.
 An appeals court later upheld the lower court's ruling.

 In late 2015, Disney confirmed the addition of randomized secondary screenings and dogs trained to detect body-worn explosives within parks, in addition to metal detectors at entrances.
 It has also increased the number of uniformed security personnel at Walt Disney World and Disneyland properties.

 Disney Security personnel in Florida have investigated traffic accidents and issued accident reports.
 The forms used by Disney Security may be confused with official, government forms by some.

 The Orange County Sheriff maintains an office on Disney property, but this is primarily to process guests accused of shoplifting by Disney security personnel.

-Although the scattering of ashes on Disney property is illegal, The Wall Street Journal reported in October 2018 that Walt Disney World parks were becoming a popular spot for families to scatter the ashes of loved ones, with the Haunted Mansion at Magic Kingdom being the favorite location.
+Although the scattering of ashes on Disney property is illegal, The Wall Street Journal reported in October 2018 that Walt Disney World parks were becoming a popular spot for families to scatter the ashes of loved ones, with The Haunted Mansion at Magic Kingdom being the favorite location.
 The practice is unlawful and prohibited on Disney property, and anyone spreading cremated remains is escorted from the park.

 On April 22, 2022, the Walt Disney Company's self-governing authority of all the area surrounding Walt Disney World came to an end after Florida Governor Ron DeSantis signed into law legislation requiring Walt Disney World's Reedy Creek Improvement District to come under the legal jurisdiction of the state of Florida on June 1, 2023.

+Corporate culture

+Walt Disney World's corporate culture uses jargon based on theatrical terminology.
+For example, park visitors are always "guests", employees are called "Cast Members", rides are "attractions" or "experiences", cast members costumed as famous Disney characters in a way that does not cover their faces are known as "face characters", jobs are "roles", and public and nonpublic areas are respectively labeled "onstage" and "backstage".

 Closures

-Walt Disney World has had twelve unscheduled closures, ten of which have been due to hurricanes:
+Walt Disney World has had 13 unscheduled closures, 11 of which have been due to hurricanes: